syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-AWS-Lambda.md

 ---
-title: Convert Word to PDF in Amazon Web Services on Lambda | Syncfusion
+title: Convert Word to PDF in AWS Lambda | Syncfusion
-description: Convert Word document to PDF in  Amazon Web Services on Lambda using .NET Core Word (DocIO) and  PDF library, without Microsoft Word or interop dependencies.
+description:  Convert Word document to PDF in AWS Lambda using .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Convert Word Document to PDF in Amazon Web Services on Lambda
+# Convert Word Document to PDF in AWS Lambda

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to PDF in Amazon Web Services on Lambda**
+Using this library, you can **convert a Word document to PDF in AWS Lambda**.

-## Steps to convert Word document to PDF in Amazon Web Services on Lambda
+## Steps to convert Word document to PDF in AWS Lambda

 Step 1: Create a new **AWS Lambda project** as follows.
 ![AWS Lambda project](AWS_Images/Lambda_Images/Project-Template-WordtoPDF.png)